Xiphe/init.js/README.md

 };
 ```
 But existent values will not be overwritten and existent objects will be extended.
 Overwriting is disabled by default.
-To replace 'ipsum' with 'dolor' the third parameter has to be true.
+To replace 'ipsum' with 'dolor' the third parameter
+has to be `true`.
 ```js
 namespace('foo.bar.lorem', 'dolor', true);
 ```